 Chop the chocolate into small pieces, the smaller the better as it will melt faster.

-In the Microwave: Add both the chocolate and the milk to a microwave safe bowl or jug, and heat on Microwave HIGH (800W) for 30 second blasts at a time, stirring in between.
+MICROWAVE: Add both the chocolate and the milk to a microwave safe bowl or jug, and heat on Microwave HIGH (800W) for 30 second blasts at a time, stirring in between.
 The time taken for the milk to come to temperature and the chocolate to melt will vary depending on quantities used and the power of your microwave, so adjust as necessary, but always use shorter blasts of heat and STIR in between to ensure even heating and melting.

 Allow to cool slightly before pouring.